What is Post Graduation?

 Recognizing the demand for skills tailored to emerging digital roles, institutions like the Altera Institute exemplify the evolution of postgraduate management education.
 Their PGP in Applied Marketing demonstrates key trends in specialized program design:

-• Curriculum Development: Designed collaboratively with industry leaders from companies like HUL, Mamaearth, and Reckitt, ensuring relevance to contemporary marketing challenges.
+- Curriculum Development: Co-created with industry leaders, from companies like HUL, Mamaearth, and Reckitt, so that it can be relevant to the current marketing challenges.

 Summing Up